 But Giannini was determined to continue banking especially at a time when his customers would need it most.

 Borrowing a produce wagon, Giannini raced to North Beach — battling the fires and rubble — and brought the bank’s valuables and records back to his home.

 He set up shop in front of his house, using a plank stretched across a couple of beer barrels, and amid all the rubble, he continued to offer money loans to customers.

 When some of his more destitute customers apologized, for having no security as collateral, he replied, “Your face is sufficient security for me!”

 Giannini was a gracious practitioner, but he was also a genius who revolutionized banking in the United States.

 In 1909, he pioneered the concept of “branch banking,” after he noticed customers traveled long distances to do business.
 His first, of hundreds of branches, was opened in San Jose.
-When most banks closed at 3 p.m., Giannini kept his banks open until nine or ten at night for workers.
+When most banks closed at 3 p.m., Giannini kept his banks open until 9 or 10 at night for workers.

 In 1928, Giannini negotiated a takeover of the Bank of America and merged it with Bank of Italy.
 He became Chairman of the Board, and by 1945, the Bank of America was the largest bank in the United States.

 He supported large and small businesses, with significant financial assistance.
 He helped finance the construction of the Golden Gate bridge.
 He provided financial backing for the California wine and movie industries, supporting the successful growth of these two sectors.

 Giannini was a philanthropist of the most significant magnitude; a man of great compassion and generosity.